ejbertrand/invoicing-recommender/README.md

 It is built on top of Python (Flask + Jinja), using Javascript as API and HTML/CSS (Bootstrap) code.

 The purpose of this project is to build an invoicing system, capable of registering transactions using different products/sub-products and payment types.
 Additionally, the invoice should be printable on PDF format as well as being able to send it directly to a printer.
-Finally, using the history and client behavior, the plan is for the system itself to recommend products based on past-behaviors of the clients as well as demographics.
+Finally, using the history and client behavior, the plan is for the system itself to recommend products based on previous client behavior as well as demographic data.

 **Current State:**